zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Application of this technique allows us to transform the *microscopic* Maxwell equations in vacuum into the *macroscopic* Maxwell equations in bulk matter, and groups of discrete charges and currents -- into *continuous media*.
 The former set of equations is often used in theoretical physics, while the latter is prevalent in applied branches, such as [wave optics](https://en.wikipedia.org/wiki/Physical_optics).

 Because Eqn.
-1.1.1-1.1.2 are linear differential equations that are independent of the description of matter, a linear transformation (such as the one given by Eqn.
+1.1.1-1.1.2 are linear equations expressed exclusively in terms of the electromagnetic field, a linear transformation (such as the one given by Eqn.
 1.8) does not alter their form, provided that we are allowed to change the order of operations (move the derivatives inside or outside the integral).
 On the other hand, Eqn.
 1.1.3-1.1.4 are defined in terms of current and charge densities, so they must be modified.

 First, we identify two types of charges - bound and free: